cosmos/sdk-tutorials/academy/4-my-own-chain/create-handling.md

   turn: black
 ```

-Yep!
-Looks good, that's your game in the blockchain's storage.
-Notice how `bob` was given the black pieces and it is already his turn to play.
-As a note for the next sections, this is how to understand this board:
+Now your game is in the blockchain's storage.
+Notice how `Bob` was given the black pieces and it is already his turn to play.
+As a note for the next sections, this is how to understand the board:

 ```
 *b*b*b*b|b*b*b*b*|*b*b*b*b|********|********|r*r*r*r*|*r*r*r*r|r*r*r*r*